 Gisborne District Council operates registered summer campgrounds during daylight savings months.

-The summer campgrounds are open until Monday 2 April 2018.
+The summer campgrounds are closed and will open Sunday 30 September 2018.

 No freedom camping is allowed at registered summer campgrounds.